Illuminating Incarceration

 Our mission

-The Texas Prison Transparency Project (TPTP) is dedicated to promoting transparency, accountability, rehabilitation, and justice within the Texas prison system.
+The Texas Prison Transparency Project (TPTP) is a non-profit 501(c)(3) organization dedicated to promoting transparency, accountability, rehabilitation, and justice within the Texas prison system.

 Our mission is to bring light to what happens behind prison walls—advocating for humane treatment, improved conditions, and ethical practices for both incarcerated individuals and correctional staff.